-3.4 Key features of the Sunset Measured Irrigation Controller
+3.3 Key features of the Sunset Measured Irrigation Controller

-- 1. Use with a tap timer or a programmable irrigation controller, or use as a stand-alone irrigation controller - 2.
-Completely automatic - 3.
-Smart irrigation controller the irrigation is controlled by the prevailing weather conditions rather than a program - 4.
-Use for both gravity feed and pressurised irrigation - 5.
-Use for any size irrigation system regardless of the size of the solenoid valve - 6.
-Use for sprinkler or drip irrigation - 7.
-Use for porous hose irrigation (weeper hose or soaker hose) - 8.
-Use with pressure compensating drippers or non pressure compensating drippers. - 9.
-A light sensor provides the option of irrigating at night time only without using a timer - 10.
+- 1. Completely automatic - 2.
+Smart irrigation controller the irrigation is controlled by the prevailing weather conditions rather than a program - 3.
+Use for both gravity feed and pressurised irrigation - 4.
+Use for any size irrigation application and any size solenoid valve - 5.
+Use for sprinkler or drip irrigation - 6.
+Use for porous hose irrigation (weeper hose or soaker hose) - 7.
+Use with pressure compensating drippers or non pressure compensating drippers. - 8.
+A light sensor provides the option of irrigating at night time only without using a timer - 9.
+When the switch on the control box is in the ON night only position, the irrigation starts at sunset provided that the water level is below the float switch - 10.
 You can adjust the water usage by adjusting the control dripper - 11.
-The water usage is directly proportional to the net evaporation rate a unique feature of measured irrigation - 12.
-Respond appropriately when there is an unexpected heat wave - 13.
-When it rains, water enters the evaporator and delays the start of the next irrigation - 14.
-The water usage is independent of the water supply pressure a unique feature of measured irrigation - 15.
-Uses much less water without affecting the yield - 16.
+Adjusting the water usage does not change the irrigation frequency - 12.
+The water usage is directly proportional to the onsite net evaporation rate This is a unique feature of measured irrigation - 13.
+Respond appropriately when there is an unexpected heat wave - 14.
+When it rains, water enters the evaporator and delays the start of the next irrigation - 15.
+The water usage is independent of the water supply pressure This is a unique feature of measured irrigation - 16.
+Uses much less water without affecting the yield - 17.
+There is no minimum water supply pressure - 18.
 Simple and low tech and so there are fewer things to go wrong